Plotist/intercom-analysis/README.md

 # intercom-analysis
-Simple ruby interface for extraction of intercom conversation notes
+Ruby interface for extraction and categorization of intercom conversation notes and related metadata

 Example script